Right to Freedom of Religion in India

 Article 27: Freedom from Taxation for Promotion of a Religion

-In line with this provision of the Right to Freedom of Religion under the Indian constitution, individuals cannot be compelled to pay taxes that are specifically allocated for promoting or safeguarding a specific religion or religious group.
+In line with this provision of the Right to Freedom of Religion under the Indian constitution, people cannot be forced to pay taxes that are specifically allocated for promoting or protecting a specific religion or religious group.

 Also Read: What is Representative Democracy?